Burla-Cloud/.github/profile/README.md

   By default, all remote machines are attached to the same persistent network disk.
   Upload & download files to this disk through a simple CLI: `> burla nas upload / download / ls / rm ...`

-### Project Components:
+### Components / How it works:

-Unilke many open-source projects Burla does not to use a monorepo.
+Unlike many open-source projects Burla does not to use a monorepo.
 Instead major components are split across 4 separate GitHub repositories:

 1. [Burla](https://github.com/burla-cloud/burla)